 What is Linking?

 Linking keeps data consistent across all documents.
 This means that no matter which document you are working in, your final numbers are the same.
 It's intuitive and simple to do, yet it's the driving force behind some powerful things.

 In basic terms, it's the relationship between values that ensures a data point like net income is consistent, no matter where it's displayed.
 As you create and update links, the history of each link is captured which allows you to see:

-- Who made the changes
+- Who made the change

 - What changed

-- When the changes occurred
+- When the change occurred

 How Linking Works

-Linking connects data from the source and syncs the data across all forms, such as charts, tables, and presentations.
+Linking connects data from the source and syncs the data across all files, such as charts, tables, and presentations.
 If the data is updated on one document, that change can be published to all other documents where a link is present.

 Types of Links